 If you want to know what happiness means, it's important to know the difference between being happy now and being happy later.
 If you're aware of short-term vs long-term happiness, you'll be much better able to understand what happiness really means to you.

 I want you to picture some scenarios.

-- Picture a life in which you spent your youth partying, doing whatever you want to do, using drugs and living life as is, without planning for a better future.
+- Picture a life in which you spent your youth partying, doing whatever you want to do and living life as is, without planning for a better future.
 Sure, you feel pretty happy when doing these things, but you can probably see how this lifestyle will eventually catch up with you, right?

 You might have guessed it, but this scenario is focused exclusively on short-term happiness.
 It’s a fact that pursuing nothing but short-term happiness does not lead to a sustainable happy life.